Yasolvo/Conversion-File/README.md

 # Conversion-File

-This script allows to do the conversion of file in python
+This script allows to do the conversion of file using python